Let’s debunk: 6 myths about the flu shot

 Now is the time to get a flu vaccine, which is considered preventive, and, in most cases, covered through employer-sponsored, individual, Medicare and Medicaid health plans.
 Vaccines are available through primary care physicians, convenience care clinics and most local pharmacies.

-The CDC emphasizes that getting your flu shot may be especially important this year as both flu and COVID-19 continue circulating.
 Prevent missing out on fall activities by getting caught up on vaccination.

-Find a flu shot location near you.
+To find a flu shot location near you, visit UHCFluLocator.com.